Climate protection

 METRO’s approach towards deforestation-free supply chains

-One of the drivers of climate change is deforestation – the loss of natural forest and vegetation as a result of conversion to agricultural or other non-forest land use for instance.
-Additionally, deforestation is often linked to other ecological and social issues like biodiversity loss and a breach of social standards of local people, if the original inhabitants of the forests are forced to leave their homes.
+One of the drivers of climate change is deforestation - the loss of natural forests and vegetation, for example through conversion to agricultural or other non-forestry land.
+In addition, deforestation is often linked to other environmental and social problems, such as the loss of biodiversity and the violation of social standards of the local population when the original inhabitants of the forests are forced to leave their homes.

-Important elements of our collaborative initiatives are our memberships, actions and commitments around zero deforestation within the Consumer Goods Forum and its Coalition of Action, the Tropical Forest Alliance (TFA) of the World Economic Forum, the Round Table on Responsible Soy (RTRS), the Soy Transparency Coalition (STC), the Retail Cocoa Collaboration (RCC), the Palm Oil Transparency Coalition (POTC), and the Round Table on Sustainable Palm Oil (RSPO) as well as our Statement of Support for the Cerrado Manifesto and certification systems such as the Forest Stewardship Council (FSC ©) or the Programme for the Endorsement of Forest Certification (PEFC).
-By means of these networks, best practices can be shared, and greater transparency of supply chains is supported.
+Important elements of our cooperation initiatives are our memberships, actions and commitments on deforestation in the Consumer Goods Forum Forest Positive Coalition, the Roundtable on Responsible Soy (RTRS), the Transparent Soy Coalition (STC), the Transparent Palm Oil Coalition (POTC) and the Roundtable on Sustainable Palm Oil (RSPO) as well as our declaration of support for the Cerrado Manifesto and the cooperation and demand for certified products according to certification systems of relevant product groups.

-Action is needed on various levels within the relevant supply chains: working with farmers, producers, traders, suppliers, and manufacturers to enable them to meet the requirements are important steps to reach deforestation free supply chains, and so are certification schemes.
-But we also need to constantly look at the specific landscape areas where those actors operate and at the environmental, social, economic, and governmental circumstances of that area, otherwise actions will not bring the wished-for long-term success.
+There is a need for action at various levels within the respective supply chains: working with farmers, producers, traders, suppliers and manufacturers to enable them to fulfil the requirements are important steps on the way to deforestation-free supply chains, as are certification systems.
+But we must also always keep in mind the specific landscape areas in which these actors operate, as well as the environmental, social, economic and governmental conditions prevailing there, otherwise the measures will not bring the desired long-term success.

-In order to check if what we do is meeting the expectations of the market, we openly disclose our activities, for example in the CDP Forest questionnaire and within the Consumer Goods Forum Forest Positive Coalition, in addition we learn from the assessment of independent third parties and talks with NGOs.
+To check whether what we do meets market expectations, we disclose our activities, e.g. in the CDP Forest Questionnaire and within the Consumer Goods Forum Forest Positive Coalition, and we also learn from independent third-party assessments and discussions with NGOs.

 CDP Forests Questionnaire 2023